takesofficial/cissp/domain6.md

 ---

+### 🎯 Sampling

+Auditors test a representative subset of transactions or controls rather than every instance.

+- Larger sample size = higher assurance
+- Sampling reduces cost but introduces sampling risk
+- Used heavily in SOC 2 Type 2 and compliance audits

+---

 ## 🧪 Types of Security Testing

 Security testing evaluates systems for weaknesses, misconfigurations, and exploitable conditions.
 Different testing types provide different depths of validation.
 Some identify potential weaknesses, while others actively attempt exploitation to measure real-world impact.